JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 The first level of syntax highlighting is based on the lexer output, and is provided by `SyntaxHighlighter`.
 A plugin can also define color settings based on `ColorSettingPage` so the user can configure highlight colors.
-The `SimpleSyntaxHighlighter`, `SimpleSyntaxHighlighterFactory`, and `SimpleColorSettingsPage` discussed on this page are demonstrated in the `simple_language_plugin` code sample.

 ## Define a Syntax Highlighter